 - Combine dressing to chickpea mixture and mix well add in last your freshly chopped dill.
 Enjoy!

 - Chickpea mixture will keep covered in the fridge for up to a few days, making it great for quick weekday lunches!

 I hope you give this recipe a try and if you do, leave a comment and rate it.
 I love seeing what you all are cooking up in the kitchen.
-Also if your interested in donating to #hoUSton and all those effected by #hurricaneharvey, check out the link here.
-Stay tune for more plant powered recipes!
+Also if you are interested in donating to #hoUSton and all those affected by #hurricaneharvey, check out the link here.
+Stay tuned for more plant-powered recipes!